VISA: Administrative Procedure

 Upon landing in a Schengen state the police authorities will stamp your visas.
 This stamp does not necessarily have to be from a Spanish airport.
 The date that appears on said stamp will be the official date of entry.

 It is very important that your visa is sealed in order to manage everything related to your residence card (NIE).
-EAP staff will review that your visas have been sealed and their duration as soon as you arrive at the hotel.Students with a 90-day visa:
+EAP staff will review that your visas have been sealed and their duration during the first day of on - site orientations in Madrid.Students with a 90-day visa:

 You have 30 days from the official date of entry that appears on the stamp to request the visa extension.
-EAP staff will be in charge of all these steps related to obtaining the residence card (NIE).
+EAP staff will be in charge of requesting your appointment for the obtention of the residence card and will guide you through the process.

 If your passport does not have an entry stamp, you have three working days from your arrival to obtain the stamp at any police station or immigration office.Students with a 180-day visa: